 Why do people have pets?

-According to a 2011-2012 National Pet Owners Survey, 72.9 million families in the United States have one or more pets, which is about 62% of all the U.S. households.
+According to a 2011-2012 National Pet Owners Survey, 72.9 million families in the United States have one or more pets.
+It is about 62% of all the U.S. households.
 This number was increased from 56% in 1988.

 While the majority of pet owners enjoy the attachment and fun their pet(s) bring into their lives, few paid close attention to the other benefits.
 Pets can help their owners relieve stress and loneliness.
 When you just got home from a long day of work feeling exhausted and stressed, there is that tail wager so very happy to see you.
 When you sit down on the couch and turn on the TV, there is that little fluffy thing jumps onto your lap meowing at you.

-Pets such as dogs will definitely increase their owners’ chances for exercise and outdoor activities.
+Pets such as dogs will increase their owners’ opportunity for exercise and outdoor activities.
 Most dog keepers walk their pets on a daily basis.
 Thus, both the dog and the owner get fresh air as well as exercise to build their physical fitness.
-Dogs will also boost their owners’ opportunities to meet and to socialize with other dog owners, thus enlarging their circle of friends and enriching their lives.
+Dogs will also boost their owners’ opportunities to meet and to socialize with other dog owners.
+As a result, enlarging their circle of friends and enriching their lives.

 Most fish keepers do tank maintenance at least once a week, such as water change for the fish tank.
-This involves carrying the buckets filled with water, which creates chances for people to get more physical exercise than if they do not own those fish.
+This involves carrying the buckets filled with water.
+It creates the opportunity for people to get more physical exercise than if they do not own those fish.

 Keeping pets can also increase our sense of responsibility.
 Unlike the wild animals, pets depend on their owners for food and shelter.
-Parents can take the opportunity to teach their kids to become more responsible, and more warm hearted if they let the kids to own and to take care of their own little pets.
+Parents can take the opportunity to teach their kids to become more responsible, and more warm-hearted if they let the kids to own and to take care of their little pets.